alvarotrigo/fullPage.js/README.md

 ```
 ---
 ### setKeyboardScrolling(boolean, [directions])
-[Demo](http://codepen.io/alvarotrigo/pen/GJXNwm) Adds or remove the possibility of scrolling through sections by using the keyboard arrow keys (which is active by default).
+[Demo](http://codepen.io/alvarotrigo/pen/GJXNwm) Adds or remove the possibility of scrolling through sections by using the keyboard (which is active by default).

 - `directions`: (optional parameter) Admitted values: `all`, `up`, `down`, `left`, `right` or a combination of them separated by commas like `down, right`.
 It defines the direction for which the scrolling will be enabled or disabled.